AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/managing-ssl-certifications/add-ssl-certificate.md

 1. Navigate to **Environments** screen from the **Overview** page.

 1. Click on **SSL Certificates** from the left navigation panel.
-A table with details of any existing SSL certificates will be displayed on the main screen.
+A table with details of any existing SSL certificates are displayed on the main screen.

    ![Adding an SSL cert](/help/implementing/cloud-manager/assets/ssl/ssl-cert-1.png)